webuild-consortium/webuild-github-policies/README.md

 ### Core Policy Documents

 1. **[GitHub Policies and Guidelines](docs/01-github-policies-and-guidelines.md)**
-   Comprehensive policies governing GitHub usage, repository management, access control, and governance structure within the WEBUILD consortium.
+   Consortium-wide policies for GitHub usage, governance, and repository standards.

 2. **[Contribution Guidelines](docs/02-contribution-guidelines.md)**
-   Detailed instructions for contributing code, documentation, and other materials to WEBUILD repositories, including pull request workflows and code review processes.
+    How to contribute code, documentation, and handle pull requests and reviews.

 3. **[Onboarding Procedures](docs/03-onboarding-procedures.md)**
-   Step-by-step procedures for onboarding new consortium members, granting access, and getting started with WEBUILD repositories.
+   Steps for new members to join the consortium, get repository access, and start contributing.

 4. **[Repository Management](docs/04-repository-management.md)**
    Guidelines for creating, maintaining, archiving, and managing the lifecycle of repositories within the consortium.